iniquitybbs/iniquity/README.md

 ### Windows

-    Should work, we just don't test on Windows just yet. :(
+    Should work, we just don't test on Windows yet. :(

 ## Installation